gchq/Palisade-clients/client-java/README.md

 }
 ```

-Once the job is submitted control is returned to the application without blocking.
+Once the job is submitted, control is returned to the application without blocking.
 At this point the result only contains access to a CompletableFuture, which once complete returns the final state of the job.

 ## Overview